 It's been four long months since the lockdown began and like most of New York, Naomi (Taylor Garron who also wrote and co-directs) has been trapped inside her apartment.
-Her roommate escaped to Florida with her family, leaving Naomi all alone, and they've been struggling to communicate about increasing social and political upheavals, especially since the start of the pandemic.
+Her roommate escaped to Florida with her family, leaving Naomi all alone, and they've been struggling to communicate, especially since the start of the pandemic.
 Meanwhile, she's also been connecting with a gentleman online and she thinks it might be time to meet up, even if that means breaking quarantine against her better judgment.
 But not everyone is happy with this plan.

 *Part of the Juneteenth programming